-In the early days, when cutting or trimming the branches that were out of reach, people used to climb the trees or used ladders.
+In the early days, when cutting or trimming branches out of reach, people used to climb trees or use ladders.
 This was a very dangerous thing to do, especially if they had a saw in their hands.
-As the proverb says, ‘Necessity is the mother of invention’, the necessity of safety of the workers gave birth to two tools: the pole saw and the pole pruner.
+As the proverb says, ‘Necessity is the mother of invention’; the necessity of safety of the workers gave birth to two tools: the pole saw and the pole pruner.

-So, due to their similarities, inevitably a confusion arose as to how and where these tools should be used.
-Below, I have prepared a comparison of pole saw vs pole pruner to help get rid of any such confusion.
+So, due to their similarities, inevitably, confusion arose as to how and where these tools should be used.
+Below, I have prepared a comparison of pole saw vs. pole pruner to help get rid of any such confusion.

-These saws come in three different types: Electric, gas-powered, and manual.
+These saws come in three types: Electric, gas-powered, and manual.
 Pole pruners are a kind of manual pole saws.
-So, the debate of pole pruner vs pole saw has turned into an electric vs manual pole saw the debate over time.
+So, the debate of pole pruner vs. pole saw has turned into an electric vs. manual pole saw debate over time.
 Electrical pole saws are the best in terms of efficiency.
-While manual pole saws are a great choice for pruning trees because of their simplicity and ease to handle.
+While manual pole saws are a great choice for pruning trees because of their simplicity and ease of handling.

 What are Pole Saws Used for?

-From cutting branches to trimming bushes, pole saws are used for a whole host of reasons.
+From cutting branches to trimming bushes, pole saws are used for many reasons.
 Some of them are mentioned below :

 1. Cutting branches: Pole saws are most commonly used to cut large branches.
-The gas-powered ones cut thicker branches, where the electrical ones deal with the thinner branches of the trees which can’t be reached from the ground.
+The gas-powered ones cut thicker branches, whereas the electrical ones deal with the thinner branches of the trees, which can’t be reached from the ground.

 2. Shaping trees: You can also shape the trees with them by cutting off the extended and unwanted branches.